MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 > When creating a new VirtualMachines node pool, at least one `ManualScaleProfile` is needed in the `ScaleProfile`, and it can be updated later.
 A VirtualMachines node pool can have multiple manual scale profiles.

 # Feature Capabilities
-The following capabilities highlight how Virtual Machine node pools compare with standard Uniform scale set node pools.
+The following capabilities highlight how Virtual Machine node pools compare with standard [Uniform scale set][VMSS orchestrate] node pools.

 **Virtual Machine based node pools**
 - add, remove, or update nodes in a node pool.
 VM types can be any virtual machine of the same family type (eg. D-series, A-Series, etc.)

 **VMSS Uniform based node pools**
-- add or remove nodes in a node pool (of the same SKU type).
-Should a new SKU type be added to the cluster, a new node pool must be created.
+- add or remove nodes in a node pool (of the same size and type).
+Should a new virtual machine size be added to the cluster, a new node pool must be created.

 ## Prerequisites